beardsvibe/buildfox/docs/manual.md

 	somevar = 0

 	# should print "e.txt f.txt a.txt b.txt 1 2"
+	# in this case :
+	# - a.txt and b.txt are explicit targets
+	#   they will be passed to the rule in $out variable
+	# - c.txt and d.txt are implicit targets
+	#   they are not passed to the rule, but we know that command will generate them
+	# - e.txt and f.txt are explicit inputs
+	#   they will be passed to the rule in $in variable
+	# - g.txt and h.txt are implicit inputs
+	#   they are not passed to the rule
+	#   but we know that targets should be build after this file are built
+	#   and we also know that we should rebuild targets if implicit inputs change
+	# - i.txt and j.txt are order only inputs
+	#   they are not passed to the rule
+	#   but we know that targets should be build after this file are built
+	#   targets will not be rebuild if order only inputs change
 	build a.txt b.txt | c.txt d.txt: example2 e.txt f.txt | g.txt h.txt || i.txt j.txt
 		somevar = 1 # you can shadow rule variables from build command somevar2 = 2